teuton-software/teuton/README.md

 # Description

-Steps to use this tool:
+Steps to use this tool in *Classroom mode*:

 1. **The teacher defines a practice activity** for the group of students.
 This is a list of required targets/goals and the way to check it.